dpisarenko/deepstreampy/README.md

 1. Go (`cd`) into the project directory.
 2. Run `nosetests` in the command line.

+## How to install DeepStream under Windows

+## How to manually test the library

+1. Install [DeepStream](https://deepstreamhub.com/open-source/#install) on your machine.
+If you are using Windows and [issue #893](https://github.com/deepstreamIO/deepstream.io/issues/893) is not resolved, read section "How to install DeepStream under Windows".

 # Questions asked by Python newbies

 ## Q: What does `setup.py` do?